 Luscious strawberries are a different but delectable choice for this salsa, although you can substitute mango or peaches if you prefer.
 Whatever fruit you choose, the sweet and spicy salsa pairs perfectly with seared chicken breasts.
 Serve with mild sides such as steamed vegetables and quinoa to keep the flavor focus on this mealtime star.

-Servings 4, Serving Size 3 ounces chicken and 1/2 cup salsa
+Serving Size: 3 ounces chicken and 1/2 cup salsa

 - 2 teaspoons canola or corn oil